An Evening with Pianist Keiko Matsui

-Internationally Acclaimed Pianist Keiko Matsui performing live in Concert, Sunday, April 25th at the historic McGlohon Theater in beautiful Uptown Charlotte.
+Internationally Acclaimed Pianist, Composer, & Humanitarian Keiko Matsui with special guest Saxophonist, Flutist Paula Atherton performing live in Concert, Friday, July 23rd at the intimate McGlohon Theater in beautiful Uptown Charlotte.

 “There is a strong spiritual quality Keiko Matsui brings to all of her creative projects.”- The Los Angeles Times

-Keiko Matsui took her first piano lesson at five and she made her US recording debut in 1987 with the recording A Drop of Water.
+Keiko Matsui made her US recording debut in 1987 with the recording A Drop of Water.
 Under Northern Lights followed in 1989 and her subsequent albums of note include No Borders (1990), Night Waltz (1991), Cherry Blossom (1992), Doll (1994), Sapphire (1995) and Dream Walk (1996), which remained on the Billboard Contemporary Jazz Chart for over 15 months and further cemented her reputation as a force to be reckoned with.

 In 2000, the special earned Keiko a National Smooth Jazz Award for “Best Long-Form Video Achievement” and she was honored with an award for “Best Female Artist.”
 She claimed the award again in 2001.
 Keiko Matsui’s CD Deep Blue (2001) topped Billboard’s Contemporary Jazz charts for three consecutive weeks.
 She is the first Japanese artist to achieve this honor.
 In 2003 she enjoyed success with her recording The Piano, which featured reinventions of some of her most loved original works.